 Survivors, friends and relatives of those who died say the tragedy was anything but suicide.

-"Those people were murdered," Speier said. "(Jim Jones) intimidated people with the kinds of activities he engaged in and, much like other psychologically controlling environments, you become isolated and
+"Those people were murdered," Speier said. "(Jim Jones) intimidated people with the kinds of activities he engaged in and, much like other psychologically controlling environments, you become isolated and you are totally subservient to someone who becomes the one who gives you food and gives you shelter.
+You lose your will and your identity independent of that."

 Friends and relatives of those who died say the victims were smart, headstrong and idealistic people taken in by Jones' charisma and promises of an egalitarian utopia, and then controlled through a regimen of physical and sexual abuse, public humiliation and isolation from family and friends.